Healthyhorns Billing Office

 Laboratory Tests and Insurance

 Tests unable to be completed in-house, at the UHS laboratory are completed by Clinical Pathology Laboratories (CPL).
 Certain insurance plans cover lab tests only if performed by an in-network lab.
 View insurance plans commonly billed by CPL or call your insurance company to see if CPL is in network.
-Provide CPL’s National Provider Identifier number (NPI) - 1194769497.
+You can also review our guide on verifying your benefits for additional assistance.

 CPL sends results for tests they perform to UHS but sends the bill for those tests directly to your insurance for payment.
 If your insurance requires you to pay any or all costs for tests completed at CPL, CPL will mail you a bill for the amount you owe.
 CPL cannot post charges to What I Owe.